euBRASIL/Crypto.REAL/README.md

 Development Process
 -------------------

 The `master` branch is meant to be stable.
-Development is normally done in separate branches.
-[Tags](https://github.com/criptoreal/criptoreal/tags) are created to indicate new official, stable release versions of Criptoreal Core.
+Development is normally done in separate branches por stable release versions of Criptoreal Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).